Comparing Gluteus Medius Tendinopathy Injections and Surgery Outcomes

 - His/her running/physical activity went from a positive, happy experience into a miserable tale of survival.

-At this point I hope you realize that isolating and determining a treatment plan for the Gluteus Medius tendon should include the whole hip.
+At this point, we hope you realize that isolating and determining a treatment plan for the Gluteus Medius tendon should include the whole hip.
 The Gluteus Medius tendinopathy you are suffering from is part of or a cause of a rapidly deteriorating hip situation.
 As we like to say, if you have four flat tires, fixing one is not fixing the whole problem.

 Above we briefly explained the compensatory mechanism your hip is trying to provide you in your walking and running.
 It is compensating for your tendon problems.
 Now let’s look at what that compensation is doing to the rest of you.

-University researchers in Australia write in the Journal of electromyography and kinesiology: (1)
+University researchers in Australia write in the Journal of Electromyography and Kinesiology: (3)